-- Amibroker Formula Language had the most similarities to Metastock, a platform I tested many years ago.
-Thus, easier for me to learn (I assumed)
+- Amibroker Formula Language had the most similarities to Metastock, a platform I used many years ago.
+Thus, easier for me to learn.

-- Fully customizeable in terms of backtesting and trading
+- Fully customizable in terms of backtesting and trading.

-- I talked with another trader using Tradestation, but for me the AB code looked much more intuitive and easier to grasp.
+- I talked with another trader using Tradestation, but for me the Amibroker code looked much more intuitive and easier to grasp.

-I still had one hesitation, though, with AB: I see a lot of people using AB for backtesting, but I found rather few people using it as a platform for live trading.
+I still had one hesitation, though: I see a lot of people using AB for backtesting, but I found rather few people using it as a platform for live trading.
 Why was that?
-I will get back to a probable reason later.

-Before I started I had absolutely no knowledge of coding/programming except for some simple Excel code, but I assume that can hardly be called coding.
-So I started in May 2017 and have worked some 2-4 hours per day with learning and writing strategies since then.
+Before I started I had absolutely no knowledge of coding/programming except for some simple Excel code (but I assume that can hardly be called coding).
+I started in May 2017 and have worked some 2-4 hours per day learning and writing strategies.
 Since September 2017 I have been running some 30-50 strategies live, both stocks and futures in the US and Europe.

 During this period I also discovered some negative things with AB.
 The biggest problem for me is the fact that the platform is fully customizable.
 That means there are no templates and nothing to start with.
 Of course, you can always find code on blogs/forum etc, but it takes time.
 Customization is very good if you are an experienced programmer and gives you tremendous “leverage”, but for me with no prior experience it demanded a lot of hours to learn.

+As with all products Amibroker has its pros and cons.
 But all in all I’m quite happy with AB and don’t regret it.
-When you get better at coding, I believe AB is a more powerful tool than most of the others platform.
-I have run between 30 to 50 different strategies live since september 2017, all in different timeframes and markets, with no major hiccups.
+When you get better at coding, I believe Amibroker is a more powerful tool than most of the others platform because of literally no limits in what you can code.
+I have run between 30 to 50 different strategies live since September 2017, all in different timeframes and markets, with no major hiccups.
 I use a virtual private server (VPS) and let it run all day.